hmehdi515/diart/README.md

 # To take input from file:
 # source = FileAudioSource("<filename>", sample_rate=16000)

-# Make sure the model has been trained with the same sample rate
+# Make sure the models have been trained with this sample rate
 print(source.sample_rate)

 stream = mic.stream.pipe(